-3 April 2020
+3 November 2020

-1. Connection is the key to protecting your children.
-Use this time to really get to know your child, and their relationships online and offline.
-Encourage them to teach you how to use their social media platforms and have fun, make a funny video, use Snapchat filters and also ask them about any difficulties they have had and how they overcame them.
+Be curious about who is in your child’s online world, in the same way you’re curious about who they spend time with offline.
+Encourage them to teach you how to use their social media platforms, and have fun: make a funny video, use Snapchat filters and also ask them about any difficulties they have had and how they overcame them.

-2. Talk about what they think is normal online and what to expect from others and themselves.
+Talk about what they think is normal online and what to expect from others and themselves.

 “You do need to be really careful…people say you can trust them but you just don’t know that.”
 A young person who spoke to us about their online experiences